 Our God is exceedingly great.

-You only have to look up at the stars at night to be awed by His greatness and beauty.
-Yet though His magnificence fills us with wonder, God sometimes seems far away from our personal universe.
+You only have to look up at the stars at night to be awed by His greatness and wisdom.
+Yet though His magnificence fills us with wonder, God can seem far away from us, way up in the heavens.

-We know God is real, but as we go about our daily activities and even when we pray, it can seem like He’s distant from us, way up in the heavens.
-At times we might find ourselves asking, “God, where are You?”
+As we go about our daily lives, and sometimes even when we pray, God can feel out of reach.
+At times we might even find ourselves asking, “God, where are You?”

-God created our human spirit
+1. God created our human spirit

-God became a man
+2. God became a man

-Christ became the life-giving Spirit
+3. Christ became the life-giving Spirit

 “So also it is written, ‘The first man, Adam, became a living soul’; the last Adam became a life-giving Spirit.”

-Christ entered our spirit
+4. Christ entered our spirit

-So, where does God live today?
+Where does God live today?